 Once you have that web player open on your computer inside Chrome, tap or click on the triple-dotted menu icon in the upper-right hand corner of your browser to open the Chrome menu.
 Move your cursor towards the bottom of the menu until you find the “Cast…” option, and click it.
 It’s important that you’re still on the tab that has Amazon’s music page open, otherwise this will not work.

-Selecting “Cast…” will open a small window at the center-top of your browser that reads “Cast to” on a blue banner.
-This window will list every Cast-capable device on your network at the moment, including Chromecast and Chromecast Audio; Google Home, Home Mini, and Home Max devices; and any Cast-enabled speakers from third-party manufacturers like the ones you can find listed on this landing page.
+Selecting “Cast…” will open a small window at the center-top of your browser that reads “Cast to”.
+This window will list every Cast-capable device on your network at the moment, including Chromecast and Chromecast Audio, Google Home, Google Nest Mini, and Nest Hub devices.
+Cast-enabled speakers from third-party manufacturers, like the ones you can find listed on this landing page, should also appear.
+Keep in mind that your devices have to be on the same WiFi network as your computer for you to be able to cast to them.
 For this guide, we’ll be streaming to a Google Home Mini, but it’s the same steps for all devices listed here.